briannammatey/briannammatey/README.md

   My goal in Computer Science is to not only express my creativity through complex developments, but also to create a ever-lasting impact for many.

 ### My Skills 🎡
-  I am profficient in Python and Java.
-Through this I gained skills in data structures and algorithums, object-orientated programing, graphical user interface, and many more/\.
+  I am profficient in Python and Java, C, HTML, CSS and Javascript.
+Through this I gained skills in data structures and algorithums, object-orientated programing, computer systems, ad more

 ### Fun Facts about me  🤸🏾‍♀️
 - I **love** to paint 🎨, I am mostly self taught, and it is something that I like to do for fun. <img src= "https://raw.githubusercontent.com/briannammatey/briannammatey/main/paint.webp" alt="GIF" width="40">